 - Alliances with other leading providers of nursing knowledge products and services round out STTI's offering and provide added value to its members.

 - Journal of Nursing Scholarship - a leading, peer-reviewed scholarly journal with a global circulation of 125,000, is published quarterly and is available in both print and full text, searchable online formats to members and subscribers.

 - Scholarly books on a wide range of topics in nursing and health care of interest to members and other nurses around the world.

-- Reflections on Nursing Leadership is STTI's award-winning, online member magazine that communicates nurses' contributions and relevance to the health of people worldwide.
+- Reflections on Nursing Leadership - STTI's award-winning, online member magazine that communicates nurses' contributions and relevance to the health of people worldwide.

-- WORLDviews on Evidence-Based Nursing™, a quarterly periodical available in print and full text, searchable online formats to subscribers, is a leading global source of the best research and evidence available with applications to nursing practice, administration, education and policy.
+- WORLDviews on Evidence-Based Nursing™ - a bi-monthly periodical available in print and full text, searchable online formats to subscribers, is a leading global source of the best research and evidence available with applications to nursing practice, administration, education and policy.

 - Chapter Leader Emphasis - a biannual newsletter sent to more than 3,500 chapter leaders.

-- STTIconnect is a monthly electronic newsletter sent to all members, which includes chapter specific information and announcements.
+- STTIconnect - a monthly electronic newsletter sent to all members, which includes chapter specific information and announcements.